 Sheds should be restricted in size and must be in harmony with the other buildings.
-Permission for sheds under 9m2 do not require Dap approval, sheds greater than 9m2 require both Dap approval and a building permit.
-It is your responsibility to ensure that the requirements relating to location, size and height for all outbuildings adhere to governing authority requirements.
+Permission for sheds under 9m2 do not require DAP approval, sheds greater than 9m2 require both DAP approval and a building permit.
+It is the responsibility of the Purchaser to ensure that the requirements relating to location, size and height for all outbuildings adhere to governing authority requirements.
+Sheds must not be greater than 3 metres in height.

-All sheds are to be erected with muted/earthy colour tones, colorbond material is acceptable.
+All sheds are to be erected with a muted/earthy colour tones, colorbond material is acceptable.